cloudsmith-io/cloudsmith-maven-wagon/README.md

 *Note:* If you're automating upload via a CI/CD system, we recommend creating a least-privilege bot user for this task.

+### Debug Output

+If you need help with debugging issues you can enable debug output via (in order of precedence):

+1. Set the `CLOUDSMITH_DEBUG` environment variable to `true`.
+2. Set the `cloudsmith.debug` property to `true`.

+### HTTP Timeouts

+The library uses HTTPS to communicate with the Cloudsmith API and S3 to coordinate package creation and upload of the package artefacts.
+This is usually problem-free, but if you have an unstable or slow connection you may encounter timeouts during the retrieval or upload portions of the deployment workflow.
+If this happens, you can configure larger values for the HTTP timeouts, as below.

+#### HTTP Timeout Configuration

+The following defaults are used:

+- HTTP connect timeout: 15 seconds
+- HTTP read timeout: 30 seconds
+- HTTP write timeout: 120 seconds

+Configuring the HTTP connect timeout (in order of precedence):

+1. Set the `CLOUDSMITH_HTTP_CONNECT_TIMEOUT` environment variable to a positive integer value (e.g. `30` for 30 seconds).
+2. Set the `cloudsmith.http.connect.timeout` property to a positive integer value (e.g. `60` for 60 seconds).

+Configuring the HTTP read timeout (in order of precedence):

+1. Set the `CLOUDSMITH_HTTP_READ_TIMEOUT` environment variable to a positive integer value (e.g. `60` for 60 seconds).
+2. Set the `cloudsmith.http.read.timeout` property to a positive integer value (e.g. `120` for 120 seconds).

+Configuring the HTTP write timeout (in order of precedence):

+1. Set the `CLOUDSMITH_HTTP_WRITE_TIMEOUT` environment variable to a positive integer value (e.g. `240` for 240 seconds).
+2. Set the `cloudsmith.http.write.timeout` property to a positive integer value (e.g. `480` for 480 seconds).

 ### Synchronisation Wait

 Packages that are uploaded to Cloudsmith are "eventually consistent" - By this we mean that a package that is uploaded isn't instantaneous made available (published) to users of the target repository.
 This is due to Cloudsmith using background workers to process packages after they are uploaded, and after a small back-off period these will begin to process packages as they are uploaded.

 For this reason, when a package is uploaded, by default the library will initiate a mechanism to wait on the status of the uploaded package until synchronisation is complete (or has failed).

 The following is an example of what this looks like when package synchronisation is enabled: